vidarlo/wp-tournament-registration/readme.txt

 5. Once the upload is finish, click on Activate.

 == Frequently Asked Questions ==

+= How to escape characters? =

+The shortcode is rendered as HTML which means that there are some protected characters.
+Fi. if you need tabsops, provide them as HTML entities (`&#9;` in this case).
+A special issue is the `<`.
+The format method strips HTML tags (and some other things) in order to avoid injection of evil scripts, even as HTML entity.
+Use a distinct character string instead and replace it in any text editor after download.

 = Where is the settings page? =